 While the proposed rule will still limit the use of short form warning, the above modifications offer some relief.
 The modified proposed rule is available here.
 OEHHA is requesting comments on the proposed modifications until January 14, 2022.

-If your organization is interested in commenting on this proposed regulation, contact one of Husch Blackwell's Proposition 65 legal experts.
+If your organization is interested in commenting on this proposed regulation, contact one of Husch Blackwell's Proposition 65 legal team members.
 Our team also assists manufacturers in determining whether their products are covered by Proposition 65, provide assistance designing complainant warnings, as well as serve as legal counsel to address a Proposition 65 60-day notices.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.